MicrosoftDocs/azure-stack-docs/azure-stack/includes/hci-applies-to-23h2-cluster-updates.md

 <!-- Applies to all update articles for Azure Stack HCI, version 23H2 -->

-> [!WARNING]
+> [!IMPORTANT]
 > The procedure described here applies only when updating from one version of Azure Stack HCI, version 23H2 to another higher version.
-For information on updates for Azure Stack HCI, version 22H2, see [Update clusters for Azure Stack HCI, version 22H2](../hci/manage/update-cluster.md).
+For information on updates for older versions, see [Update clusters for Azure Stack HCI, version 22H2](../hci/manage/update-cluster.md).